DanielLarsenNZ/Sagan/README.md

 # Sagan

 A Cosmos DB pump.
-Pumping document particles into the Cosmos.
+Pumping [billions and billions](https://en.wikipedia.org/wiki/Carl_Sagan#%22Billions_and_billions%22) of document particles into the Cosmos.

 ## Prequisites